observablehq/plot/docs/marks/bar.md

 Bars support a *z* channel to control *z*-order.
 This is typically only needed to control occlusion when bars overlap.
 Bars also support the SVG *rx* and *ry* attributes for rounding, along with the standard SVG style attributes.

 ## Bar options

-Draws rectangles where *x* is ordinal and *y* is quantitative ([Plot.barY](#barydata-options)) or *y* is ordinal and *x* is quantitative ([Plot.barX](#barxdata-options)).
-If one dimension is temporal and the other is quantitative, as in a time-series bar chart, use the [rect mark](./rect.md) with the *interval* option instead.
-There is usually one ordinal value associated with each bar, such as a name, and two quantitative values defining a lower and upper bound.
-The lower bound is often not specified explicitly because it defaults to zero as in a conventional bar chart.

 For the required channels, see [Plot.barX](#barxdata-options) and [Plot.barY](#barydata-options).
 The bar mark supports the [standard mark options](../features/marks.md), including insets and rounded corners.
 The **stroke** defaults to none.
 The **fill** defaults to currentColor if the stroke is none, and to none otherwise.